The Overall Fundamentals Precious Metals

 Comex Silver (SI)

-There are no new development in Silver, it continued to trade inside its recent converging range, meaning more consolidative trading could be seen in here.
+Silver continued to trade inside recent converging range.
+More consolidative trading could be seen in near term IMO.

-On the downside: break of 26.07 confirms resumption of the decline from 37.48, and should target next long term fibo mark at 24.22.
+On the downside: a break of 26.07 will confirm resumption of whole decline from 37.48 and should target next long term fibo level at 24.22.

-The Big Picture: price actions from 26.15 should only be a consolidation pattern.
-At this point, I am still slightly favoring the case that such consolidation is finished at 37.48.
-And, fall from 37.48 should extend to 61.8% fibo retracement of 8.4 to 49.82 at 24.22 and below.
-But, a break of 29.856 suggests 1 more rising leg before consolidation from 26.15 finishes.
+The Big Picture: the price actions from 26.15 should be a consolidation pattern only.
+At this point, I am slightly favoring the case that such consolidation is finished at 37.48.
+And, fall from 37.48 should extend to 61.8% retracement of 8.4 to 49.82 at 24.22 and below.
+But, a break of 29.856 will suggest one more rising leg before consolidation from 26.15 completes.

 Comex Silver Continuous Contract Daily Chart